 Match officials, medics and coaches

-Match officials should observe the governing body guidance in the same way as participants are required to.
-Match officials must remain socially distanced from players where possible during play.
+Match officials, medics and coaches should observe the governing body guidance in the same way as participants.
+Where legal gathering limits apply, people participating in a work or volunteering capacity (such as match officials, medics and coaches) are exempt and therefore not included in the number of participants.
+However they must remain socially distanced from players where possible during play.
 Should match officials not be able to remain socially distanced due to their role in the sport, their sport should conduct a risk assessment to see if other mitigations may be necessary.

 Adherence to measures

-Injuries during play should still be treated as participant wellbeing is utmost.
-The best way to protect yourself and others is through rigorous cleaning, personal hygiene and regular hand hygiene.
+Injuries during play should still be treated as participant wellbeing is of the utmost importance.
+The best way for physios and other medical personnel to protect themselves and others is through rigorous cleaning, personal hygiene and regular hand hygiene.
 An increased frequency of cleaning and disinfection of all surfaces and equipment, using standard household cleaning and disinfection products, is recommended.
 Face coverings are also advisable when undertaking treatment.

-After contact with an injured participant, clean your hands thoroughly with soap and water or alcohol hand sanitiser at the earliest opportunity.
+After contact with an injured participant, physios and other medical personnel should clean their hands thoroughly with soap and water or alcohol hand sanitiser at the earliest opportunity.
 This advice is applicable to all situations, regardless of whether there was close contact or the minimum social distancing was maintained.
-Avoid touching your mouth, eyes and nose.
+They should also avoid touching their mouth, eyes and nose.